Blanch's Royal Oak Inn

-Blanch's Royal Oak Inn is the heritage-listed site of a former inn at New England Highway in Kentucky, in the Uralla Shire local government area of New South Wales, Australia.
+Blanch's Royal Oak Inn is the heritage-listed site of a former inn on the New England Highway in Kentucky, a village in the New England region of New South Wales, Australia.
 It is one of a group of historic sites labelled The Captain Thunderbolt Sites for their association with bushranger Captain Thunderbolt, along with Captain Thunderbolt's Rock, Captain Thunderbolt's Death Site, and Captain Thunderbolt's Grave.
 Collectively, all properties were added to the New South Wales State Heritage Register on 20 July 2012.

 History

 John Blanch owned a number of properties near Uralla specifically to the south of the township.
 A Parish Map from 1865 shows that the lot in Church Gully was owned by John Blanch.
 Although it is not known when Blanch established his inn, it was extant in 1870 and was the site of Thunderbolt's final robbery.

 On the afternoon of 25 May 1870 Thunderbolt, who had been in the area for the Uralla races the day before, made his way to Blanch's Inn on the main road.
 Arriving early in the afternoon he was met by the son of John Blanch who told him that his parents had not yet returned from the races.
 Riding the approximately 300 m to Split Rock he waited for the Blanchs and after bailing them up and robbing them, he accompanied them back to the inn.

 Sometime after an Italian hawker Giovanni Cappisotti was robbed and held at the Inn by Thunderbolt.
 Cappisotti was robbed of a number of items including a jewel box, cash, a pair of lady's earrings, some rings, an Albert watch and chain and some gold.
 These items were used to identify the man later shot by Constable Walker as the thief.

 Other customers and travellers were robbed and "invited" to remain for the festivities as they arrived.
 At some time during the afternoon Cappisotti asked for permission to leave.
 Thunderbolt gave the permission on the proviso that he travel south, away from Uralla and the police.
 Cappisotti agreed and headed south to Dorrington's Farm House.
 Borrowing a saddle he unhitched a horse and circled back around to Uralla; raising the alarm with the police at 4pm.

 The Magisterial Inquiry into Thunderbolt's death was held at Blanch's Inn; in order to slow the decomposition of the body Thunderbolt's innards were removed and buried in the yard of the Inn.